Schizotypal personality disorderPersonality disorder - schizotypal

-Schizotypal personality disorder is a mental health condition in which a person has trouble with relationships and disturbances in thought patterns, appearance, and behavior.
+Schizotypal personality disorder (SPD) is a mental condition in which a person has trouble with relationships and disturbances in thought patterns, appearance, and behavior.

-Schizotypal personality disorder should not be confused with schizophrenia.
-People with schizotypal personality disorder can have odd beliefs and behaviors.
-But unlike people with schizophrenia, they are not disconnected from reality and usually do not hallucinate.
-They also do not have delusions.
+SPD should not be confused with schizophrenia .
+People with SPD can have odd beliefs and behaviors, but unlike people with schizophrenia, they are not disconnected from reality and usually DO NOT hallucinate .
+They also DO NOT have delusions.

-People with schizotypal personality disorder may be very disturbed.
-For example, they may also have unusual preoccupations and fears, such as fear of being monitored by government agencies.
+People with SPD may be very disturbed.
+They may also have unusual preoccupations and fears, such as fear of being monitored by government agencies.

-People with this disorder may also have depression.
-A second personality disorder, such as paranoid personality disorder, is also common.
+People with SPD may also have depression.
+A second personality disorder, such as paranoid personality disorder , is also common.